F0ireFlyLite E01 Luminus SST-40 21700 Flashlight Review

 There is minimal branding, and even that branding is fairly faint.
 It feels laser etched.

-The switch has backlight function, too!
+The switch has a backlight function, too!

 The tailcap also provides adequate grip for removal.
 Again, these threads are so smooth that it wouldn’t really matter if the tailcap was blank.